-Parish Council Public Meetings are open to ALL residents of Drighlington and are held on the third Monday of the month, in the Meeting Hall, Moorland Rd, Drighlington and begin at 7.30pm.
+Parish Council Meetings are open to ALL residents of Drighlington and are held on the third Monday of the month, in the Meeting Hall on Moorland Rd.

-The village has many groups who help preserve our community spirit and bring people together.
+The village has many groups who preserve our community spirit.
 Here you will find details of community groups and some useful local amenities.